Love + Fear: Singles

 "Handmade Heaven" was released as the lead single on digital platforms on 8 February 2019.
 A music video for the track directed by Sophie Muller was released concurrently with the song.
 On 1 March, "Superstar" was released as the second single.
 Its lyric video was released on the same day, featuring an upside-down Marina partially submerged in a clear pool of water as the lyrics appear across the screen.
 The third single, "Orange Trees", was released on 22 March, alongside the music video.
 It was shot in Puerto Vallarta, Mexico, and directed by Muller.
 "To Be Human" is the fourth single from the album, which was released on 8 April with the release of its music video.
 The fifth and last single, "Karma", was released on 29 August.

 Tour

-The Love + Fear Tour ran from 29 April to 18 November 2019, beginning in Newcastle, United Kingdom, and included stops in cities such as Glasgow, London, Birmingham, and Manchester.
+The Love + Fear Tour was a concert tour in support of the album, running from 29 April to 18 November 2019, which began in Newcastle, United Kingdom, and included stops in cities such as Glasgow, London, Birmingham, and Manchester.
 The North American leg commenced in September 2019, featuring performances in Toronto, Montréal, New York City, Chicago, Los Angeles, San Francisco, and other major cities across the United States and Canada.
 Supporting acts of the tour were Daya, Broods and Allie X.

 During the summer of 2019, Marina also appeared at several major European festivals, including Open'er Festival in Poland, Roskilde Festival in Denmark, Ruisrock Festival in Finland, Mad Cool Festival in Spain, NOS Alive in Portugal, Benicàssim Festival in Spain, and Latitude Festival in the United Kingdom.